-Texas has historically performed well at placing children in state conservatorship with relatives or kin and finding relatives or kin to permanently care for children when reunification with parents is not possible.
+Texas has historically performed well in placing children in state conservatorship with relatives or kin and finding relatives or kin to permanently care for children when reunification with parents is not possible.
 The performance measure is important to ensure SSCCs sustain or improve upon these trends.
-Non-CBC areas of the state improved by 2.5% between FY20 and FY21.
-OCOK shows improved performance from historical years, while 2INgage has seen a decline during FY21.
+Non-CBC areas of the state declined by 2.9% between FY21 and FY22 Q3.
+Big Country & Texoma and Metroplex West show improved performance from historical years, increasing by 5.6% and 10.7% respectively, while Panhandle has seen a decline as of FY22 Q3 of 1.1%.

-With two catchments in Stage II, Section A performance metrics related to permanency become relevant.
+With three catchments in Stage II, Section A performance metrics related to permanency become relevant.
 This report will not, however, give detailed attention to the Section A exit measures because the contract performance outcome to reduce time in foster care will be measured by Chapin Hall using a case mix, risk adjusted entry cohort methodology.
 Risk adjusting for case mix has the advantage of determining if the change seen in the exit population was due to a process slow down/speed or is attributable to change in the child population characteristics.
-That said, it is worth noting that there has been a general drop in speed in which children are exiting to permanency statewide when compared to previous years iv.
-However, the speed in which children are exiting to permanency has improved slightly in FY22 Q1 for most SSCC areas, though the percentage of children exiting who achieved permanency in less than 12 months remains lower than historical rates.
+That said, it is worth noting that there has been a statewide drop in the percent of the population exiting to permanency within 12 months when compared to FY21.
+While there were improvements to such exits in FY22 Q3 for several SSCC catchment areas, the percentage of children exiting who achieved permanency in less than 12 months remains lower than historical rates.